CharNla/Portfolio_TKspace/replit.md

   - Updated navigation, hero, about, projects, skills, contact, and footer sections
   - Modified contact form with dark theme styling
   - Updated project descriptions and categories with space-themed names
+  - Refactored orbital system into reusable component with configuration-based approach
+  - Created OrbitalSystem component with ORBITAL_RINGS and PLANETS configurations
+  - Improved code maintainability and modularity for future development

 ## Changelog